vawser/Vestiges-DS2/README.md

 2. Once downloaded, place the **dinput8.dll** and **modengine.ini** files in your Game folder (\Dark Souls II Scholar of the First Sin\Game\).
 3. Place the **Vestiges** folder in your Game folder (no need to move anything out of it).

+## Modding
+If you are interested in modding DS2, then you'll find the Tools and Documentation folder very useful.

+The Yapped Layouts and Names found in the Tools folder are vital for modding DS2.